MicroEJ/docs/Trainings/tutorialImproveCodeQuality.rst

   }

-- Exceptions should be kept exceptional, however it could be beneficial sometimes to let an exception occur in place of doing a lot of checks (you could replace lots of always executed ``if`` statements with a single exception).
+- Automatically close resources using try-with-resources.

 - For more information on Exception as well as a hierarchy of common exceptions please read `this article <https://rollbar.com/blog/java-exceptions-hierarchy-explained/#>`_.

 Data Encapsulation and Fields
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Keep your fields private by default.
 - Provide field getters and setters when needed.
+  - Do not directly return an internal array or an internal non-immutable Object.
+Once returned the caller could modify "your" instance without warning or synchronization.
 - Use ``final`` for public basetype fields because:

-  - By default it forces field to be read-only.
+  - By default it forces fields to be read-only.
   - It ensures thread safety.
   - It forces you to consider if the field should have right access and communicate intent to other developers.

 Native Interfaces
 ^^^^^^^^^^^^^^^^^

-- Several mechanisms exist to communicate between managed and native world.
+- Several mechanisms exist to communicate between managed and native worlds.
 Find more information at :ref:`native_mechanisms`.

 Usage of Inner Classes
 ^^^^^^^^^^^^^^^^^^^^^^